uOttawa Card Service Cardholder Agreement

 Pre-ordered meals permitted for takeout should be consumed within 2 hours of receiving or should be refrigerated (4C/40F) as soon as possible for later consumption within 24 hours.
 If the pre-ordered meal is a hot meal refrigerated to eat at a later time, it should be reheated to 74C/165F before eating.

 Unless otherwise provided for in this Cardholder Agreement, all meal plans are non-refundable, non-transferable and not interchangeable.
+In the case of the 5 day and 7 day meal plans, the meal plan is considered used each day the plan is active on your uOttawa Card.
 Please see section 16 for block plans.
 Meal plan holders are not entitled to full or partial refunds for service outages (periods during which the Dining hall or any other dining facility was closed) that are beyond the University’s control or that is closed at the University’s discretion.
 You may be eligible for a meal plan refund of any unused balance less an administration fee of $25 in the following circumstances:

-a) If you officially withdraw from the University or you are expelled by the University AND you submit a meal plan cancellation or meal plan refund request to the uOttawa Card Service along with proof of withdrawal (e.g. statement of studies) issued by the University’s Office of the Registrar.
+a) If you officially withdraw from the University or you are expelled by the University AND you submit a meal plan cancellation or meal plan refund request to the uOttawa Card Service.

 b) If you have a mandatory meal plan and move out of the residence you were assigned.
 Students who move out of a residence with mandatory meal plan have the option to keep their meal plan for the remainder of the validity of the meal plan or receive a cancellation or refund of the remaining balance (pro rata in the case a 5 day or 7 day meal plan).
-Please note that this meal plan refund does not automatically apply to University student residence fees and does not circumvent the termination approval requirements set out in the .
+Please note that this meal plan refund does not automatically apply to University student residence fees and does not circumvent the termination approval requirements set out in the Residence Agreement, Code of Conduct and Disciplinary Procedure 2023-2024 .
 If you move into another residence that has a mandatory meal plan, you will be required to keep the meal plan that was applied to your uOttawa Card.

 c) Under certain medical conditions.
 Cancellations or refunds for medical reasons are only processed once the student has met with the University dietician and for which a student has presented documentation as directed by the dietician.
 In such cases, the uOttawa Card Service will only proceed with a meal plan cancellation or refund once the Service has been notified by the campus dietician.

-d) For any other reason, you may submit a meal plan cancellation or refund request to the uOttawa Card Service before the end of .
+d) For any other reason, in the case of non-mandatory meal plans, you may submit a meal plan cancellation or refund request to the uOttawa Card Service before the end of .
 Students remain responsible for each day the meal plan is active on a uOttawa card, even during the trial period as the trial period is not a free trial period.

 The uOttawa Card Service will provide a cancellation or refund only upon the receipt of fully completed documentation.
 Simply withdrawing from, or leaving, the University will not initiate the meal plan refund process.